coderefinery/DEPRECATED-software-licensing/talk.md

 ---
 ## Who owns ideas and data?

-- Intellectual property: protect abstract creations to encourage creators.
+- Intellectual property: protect abstract creations
-- Data, ideas, etc are easy to copy, but if you want anyone to use them, you have to give them permission!
+- Data, ideas, etc are easy to copy
+  - Except legally, *not* allowed by default
-- Or your work dies and rots.
+- If you don't give permission, your work dies and rots

 ---